compulim/web-speech-cognitive-services/README.md

 ## Event lifecycle scenarios

 We test multiple scenarios to make sure the package polyfill Web Speech API correctly.
-Following are events and its firing order.
+Following are events and its firing order, in Cognitive Services and Web Speech API respectively.

 * [Happy path](#happy-path)
 * [Abort during recognition](#abort-during-recognition)